tangchihyu/jruyi.github.io/gettingstarted/building-a-discard-server/index.md

 bin/ruyi-cli conf:create jruyi.io.tcpserver jruyi.me.endpoint.id=eg.discard.tcpsvr port=9009
 ```

-The corresponding Session Service Endpoint is identified with *eg.discard.tcpsvr*.
+The created TCP Server Endpoint is identified with *eg.discard.tcpsvr*.

+As you see, a Session Service Endpoint of tcpserver is created by creating a configuration of *jruyi.io.tcpserver*.

 ### 3. Configure the Routing Table